ashutoshmjain/shutri/src/pages/mindGraph.md

 - Most of the ideas are dormant.
 They take shape when we come across a situation in the physical world.
 Similarly most of the pages in mindGraph are half done.
 Means there are linked references but you have not taken time to structure them in a page.
 You may do that when the need arise.
 Those linked blocks are always there for you to merge in to the pages , to restructure them.
 - In a way, the linked blocks are the stream that build a page.
 - Sub Ideas or the [[blocks]] also present an opportunity to form [[connection]] with other minds.
+- The question is why anyone would scavenge a mindGraph ?
+That is where [[knowledgeStream]] comes in !